krzysk1/pipercub/README.md

 Original Aerofly FS 1 aircraft and Aerofly FS 2 adaptation: Krzysztof Kaniewski krzysk (at) wp.pl

 Aerofly FS 2 optimizations, flight physics, performance: Jan-Hendrik Hanuschik (IPACS)

+Tip:
+To start the engine put the hand in propeller blade and move the propeller